What is Betting Exchange & How Does It Work

 But let’s run through some of the new terms:-

-Matched / Unmatched – When you bet with a bookmaker your bet is immediately accepted at the odds he has offered you.
+When you bet with a bookmaker your bet is immediately accepted at the odds he has offered you.
 In an exchange you need to have your bet matched with another user, but that is exactly what the betting grid shows you – in the example above you can back Manchester United at 1.96 and you will be immediately matched up to a stake size of £1391.
 This is because the grid is telling you that the platform has this amount of unmatched funds waiting for backers at that price.
 Of course the market is constantly moving so you need to make sure you are matched before your bet is accepted.

-Backing – is no different to what you would do at your bookmakers, you pick your selection and enter your stakes as long as you have sufficient funds in your account the bet will be submitted to the exchange and matched if the price and amount is available or it will sit unmatched until someone with an opposing view to you matches your bet.
+Is no different to what you would do at your bookmakers, you pick your selection and enter your stakes as long as you have sufficient funds in your account the bet will be submitted to the exchange and matched if the price and amount is available or it will sit unmatched until someone with an opposing view to you matches your bet.

-Laying – is where some people get confused.
+Is where some people get confused.
 Basically, you are betting AGAINST that selection winning.
 Let’s say we don’t think that Arsenal will win this game and we want to win £10 if they don’t – well we could do the maths and calculate how much we need to place on backing the draw and Manchester United OR we could just lay Arsenal at 4.6.
 In order to do that we would need £36 in our exchange account to place that bet.
 The reason you need £36 to win £10 is because you are now the bookmaker – you have laid someone £10 at 3.6/1 that Arsenal won’t win the game, so you have to have sufficient funds in your exchange account to cover the liability if they do.
 Of course if the game ends as a Manchester United win or a draw then you win the £10 stake.

-Market Depth – with a bookmaker a football team are a fixed price to win the game.
+With a bookmaker a football team are a fixed price to win the game.
 In an exchange as people can request their own prices they would like to back or lay a team at this creates many prices that a selection can be matched at.
 The Market Depth just shows you all the prices and the amounts available waiting to be matched, allowing the exchange user to assess the price.

 If you haven’t signed up to a betting exchange yet then I would encourage you to check out the freebet links to exchanges like Betfair and Betdaq – where you can use the signup promotions to start learning how to use these platforms.
 As with everything in betting, especially when you are new to it, start with minimum stakes until you are more comfortable and confident that you know exactly what is happening!